Blood Music (novel)

-Blood Music is a science fiction novel by American writer Greg Bear.
+Blood Music is a 1985 science fiction novel by American writer Greg Bear.

-It was originally published as a short story in 1983 in the American science fiction magazine Analog Science Fact & Fiction, winning the 1983 Nebula Award for Best Novelette and the 1984 Hugo Award for Best Novelette.
+It is an expanded version of a short story of the same title, originally published in the June 1983 issue of Analog and the winner of both the 1983 Nebula and 1984 Hugo awards for Best Novelette.
+The novel won the 1986 Prix Apollo Award, given to the best science fiction novel published in France during the preceding year, under the title La Musique du sang.

-Greg Bear published an expanded version in novel form in 1985.

 Blood Music deals with themes including biotechnology, nanotechnology (including the grey goo hypothesis), the nature of reality, consciousness, and artificial intelligence.

 Plot summary

-In the novel, renegade biotechnologist Vergil Ulam creates simple biological computers based on his own lymphocytes.
+Renegade biotechnologist Vergil Ulam creates simple biological computers based on his own lymphocytes.
 Faced with orders from his nervous employer to destroy his work, he injects them into his own body, intending to smuggle the "noocytes" (as he calls them) out of the company and work on them elsewhere.
 Inside Ulam's body, the noocytes multiply and evolve rapidly, altering their own genetic material and quickly becoming self-aware.

 The nanoscale civilization they construct soon begins to transform Ulam, then others.
-The people who are infected start to find that genetic faults such as myopia and high blood pressure get fixed.
+The people who are infected start to find that genetic faults such as myopia and high blood pressure are fixed.
 Ulam's eyesight, posture, strength, and intelligence are all improved.
-The infected can even have conversations with their noocytes, some reporting that the cells seem to sing.
+The infected can even have conversations with their noocytes, with some reporting that the cells seem to sing.